mkst/ansible-solace/GuideCreateModule.md

 # Guide to Creating a Module

-This guide walks through how new Sempv2 requests are implemented using the framework.
+This guide explains how to implement new modules using the framework.

 1) Duplicate an existing module
    * path: `lib/ansible/modules/network/solace`